hans-lizihan/hans-lizihan.github.io/src/blogs/how-to-build-middle-scaled-react-app.md

 })(YourComponent)
 ```

-this vastly simplified the tedious job to have a dedicated action type for FETCH_ORDER_REQUEST and attach an useless action fetchOrderRequestfor it.
+this vastly simplified the tedious job to have a dedicated action type for `FETCH_ORDER_REQUEST` and attach an useless action `fetchOrderRequest` for it.

-## redux-saga
+## Control the flow using redux-saga

 we have covered the content resource in the previous section.
-It seems like the we need a tool to control the call sequence and centralised management of it.
+It seems like the we need a tool to control the call sequence and centralize the management of it.
 Therefore we need redux-saga

 With the powerful resource concept, the flow we mentioned above is really easy

 ```js
 import { put, call, fork } from 'redux-saga/effects'